jrkerns/pylinac/docs/source/topics.rst

 .. math:: Visibility(I) = Contrast(I) * \sqrt{Area(I) * DQE(I)} = Contrast(I) * \frac{\sqrt{\pi * I_{radius}^2}}{I_{std}}

-where contrast is an option from the low contrast methods.
+where contrast is an option from the :ref:`low contrast methods <low_contrast_topic>` and :math:`\pi * I_{radius}^2` is the area of the ROI, which is assumed to be circular.

 .. note::
      What is meant by "noise" is unclear in the literature.
-Technically, it was meant to be the detective quantum efficiency.
+Technically, it was meant to be the detective quantum efficiency (DQE).
-     For simplicity and easy of understanding, the standard deviation works.
+     For simplicity and ease of understanding, the standard deviation works.

 .. note::
     Pylinac ROIs are smaller than that actual size of the contrast ROI on the phantom.
-Uncertainty in the phantom detection algorithm means that the ROIs must be smaller to allow tolerance in the algorithm.
+Uncertainty in the phantom detection algorithm means that the ROIs must be smaller to allow a small localization tolerance in the algorithm.
 Thus, visibility is a very specific number that depends on the size of the **sampling** ROI.

 Contrast-to-noise ratio